Small Business Tax Incentives

 A tax credit for angel investors with a cash investment of $25,000 or more in a qualified Connecticut business.
 The credit shall be equal to 25% of the investor’s cash investment.
 Total tax credits allowed shall not exceed $250,000 for any angel investor.
 Qualified businesses must apply to Connecticut Innovations and be approved to be eligible for a tax credit.

 The Manufacturing Reinvestment Account (MRA) Program is helping Connecticut-based manufacturers invest in their companies.
-Manufacturers with 50 or fewer employees may establish a MRA with participating Connecticut banks.
+Manufacturers with 150 or fewer employees may establish a MRA with participating Connecticut financial institution.
 Eligible companies are allowed to deposit up to $100,000 annually, or 100% of their domestic gross receipts, whichever is less, on a corporation tax-deferred basis for up to five years.
 Funds in the account are to be used for worker training or the purchase of machinery, equipment, or manufacturing facilities.
-Upon withdrawal, a 3.5% tax rate is assessed, regardless of a company's corporate or business structure.
+Disbursements are 100% exempt from corporate and personal income taxes.
 Any balance remaining after five years is taxed at the full rate.
+Eligibility Application

 Economic Development Zone Programs